EduWebMedia is dedicated to promoting free education for everybody. We publish websites, apps, and games.

 Today, in online education, we know basically three for-profit business models: ad-supported, freemium and premium.
 However, we can find as well two huge operations without any business model at all.
 These operations are Khan Academy and Wikipedia.

-“Ad-supported education” consists mostly of small-scaled projects by individual trainers.
+“Ad-supported education” consists mostly of small-scale projects by individual trainers.
 They use YouTube videos and display ads by Google.

 “Premium” is the online education business model that, as the name suggests, offers learning content only to customers that will pay.
 One example is “Language Learning Platform”, where only premium services are offered.
 Some other established “premium services” are Udemy and Mixergy, in fact, my favorites.

 One of the best predictors of academic success in young children: Curiosity.
 It’s as important as self-control, and especially valuable for lower-income kids.
 Classrooms should spark curiosity rather than demand compliance. https://t.co/v15ivdgeS2